edgeimpulse/expert-projects/stretch-film-machine.md

 Instead, we can use a "plug-in", external device that only consists of an accelerometer and a microcontroller.

-And as we'll see shortly, this external device can even add predictive maintenance capabilites to the machine by pro-actively identifying malfunctions from the data and patterns collected.
+And as we'll see shortly, this external device can even add predictive maintenance capabilities to the machine by pro-actively identifying malfunctions from the data and patterns collected.

 ## The Rationale